 - Monolithic buildings of a single form and height should be articulated with layered wall planes, banding, architectural details, and/or materials.
-Variety in hue and texture further help to avoid an undesirable monotony. - Horizontal definition between uses, generally between the first- and second-story, is encouraged. - Balconies and/or sill treatments are encouraged on upper stories for residential uses to articulate facade. - Underlying structure of buildings should relate to the rhythm of column bays, storefronts, pilasters, fenestration, as well as material and color applications.
+Variety in hue and texture further help to avoid an undesirable monotony. - Horizontal definition between uses, generally between the firstand second-story, is encouraged. - For residential uses balconies and/or sill treatments are encouraged on upper stories to articulate the facade. - Underlying structure of buildings should relate to the rhythm of column bays, storefronts, pilasters, fenestration, as well as material and color applications.